 5G – Creating New Value for an Augmented Intelligence (AI) Era

-Experts anticipate 5G applications will go beyond intelligent communications to become a disruptive technology of the future, bringing faster speed, lower latency, more bandwidth, and edge computing capabilities.
+Experts anticipate 5G applications will go beyond intelligent communications to become a disruptive technology of the future, bringing faster speed, lower latency, more bandwidth, and edge enterprise cloud computing capabilities.
 5G applications will disrupt individual lifestyles, community model and current business approaches, in almost all areas of life and industrial sectors.

 There will be trillions of non-human users utilizing 5G for machine-to-machine (M2M) communications.
 The role of 5G application is not merely about increased transmission speeds.
 5G infrastructure serves as the underlying “glue” for very diverse applications from different industries, including utility, healthcare, manufacturing, transportation and logistics, and much more.
 Today, cross-industry initiatives are already happening around the world.
 From dream to reality!